Introduction

 Voice Assistants: Simply ask "Hey Siri, convert 2.8 litres to quarts" for immediate results.

-Spreadsheet Formulas: In Excel or Google Sheets, use =2.8*1.056688208 for precise calculations that update automatically That alone is useful..
+Spreadsheet Formulas: In Excel or Google Sheets, use =2.8*1.056688208 for precise calculations that update automatically That's the part that actually makes a difference..

 Quality Control Considerations